claucece/draft-celi-wiggers-tls-kemtls-1/draft-wiggers-tls-kemtls.md

   not required to determine the cryptographic parameters, other than those that are specific to individual certificates.

-* CertificateRequest:  if certificate-based client authentication is desired, the desired parameters for that certificate.
+* CertificateRequest:  in KEMTLS, only certificate-based client authentication is desired, so the server sends the desired parameters for that certificate.
 This message is omitted if client authentication is not desired.

 Finally, the client and server exchange Authentication messages.
 KEMTLS uses the same set of messages every time that certificate-based authentication is needed.
-(PSK-based authentication happens as a side effect of key exchange.)
 Specifically:

 * Certificate:  The certificate of the endpoint and any per-certificate extensions.
-This message is omitted by the server if not authenticating with a certificate and by the client if the server did not send CertificateRequest (thus indicating that the client should not authenticate with a certificate).
+This message is omitted by the client if the server did not send CertificateRequest (thus indicating that the client should not authenticate with a certificate).
 The Certificate should include a long-term public KEM key.
-  // TODO: can KEMTLS authenticate with anything else but a Cert?
+If a hybrid mode is in use, the Certificate should also include a long-term public key.

 * KEMCiphertext:  A key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.
-  This message is omitted by the Client if a CertificateRequest has not been sent.

-* Finished:  A MAC (Message Authentication Code) over the entire handshake.
-This message provides key confirmation and binds the endpoint's identity to the exchanged keys.
-  TODO: will there be a PSK mode?

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and KEMCiphertext (if